Just Another Girl on the I.R.T.: Development

 The idea for the film generated from a short film Leslie Harris made for Planned Parenthood titled “Another Girl”, as well as a personal experience Harris had as a teenager when her friend became pregnant.
 "And we were actually, like, the kind of smart kids at school.
 It really profoundly affected me when I found out she was pregnant—just how it changed her life, the whole responsibility of it," said Harris.

 Harris knew she wanted to make a film that centered on a Black woman, explaining she "was just tired of seeing the way black women were depicted, as wives or mothers or girlfriends or appendages.
 All from the point of view of male directors.
 [In I.R.T., Chantel's] the central character.
 There's no male character to validate her."
 Because Harris "wanted to avoid the clichéd drug obsession accompanying male violence of most 'street' films," she ran into resistance from potential producers and financiers.
+One studio's executives who considered the script wanted Tyrone's character to be changed to a drug dealer stereotype.
+Harris has explained, "The whole idea of the film was that I wanted to show that Chantel was not just another girl on the I.R.T. and not a stereotype that people may think of when it comes to young Latino or African American people at that time.”

 She said "I knew I always wanted to do a feature-length film...but for a woman… I really wasn’t encouraged.
 People feel that a woman can’t handle a feature-length.
 I was told, ‘Hey, why don’t you make it into a documentary?’"
 At that time, the only prior feature-length film to be directed by a Black woman and get theatrical distribution was 1991's Daughters of the Dust by Julie Dash.
+Harris has also said, "This was the era of Boyz in the Hood or Straight Out of Brooklyn, which were all male centric."

 Of her film's central character, Harris said "I wanted a 17-year-old, and from a creative stand point, I wanted to avoid delineating bad girl or good girl.
 It’s as if you can’t have a central character who’s not good at all, and from my experience I think people are a combination of bad and good.”
 Harris also chose to shoot the film in a cinéma-vérité style, giving the audience "the feeling that you’re experiencing this girl’s life along with her.
 I wanted to have the film very bright, not dark and bleak, just a difference in perspective of how life goes on.”

 Ariyan A. Johnson was cast in the role of Chantel from over 200 hopefuls.